ProgrammerAL/code-updater/README.md

 - `-h|--help`
   - Outputs CLI help

-## Options File
+## Update Options File

 This is a config file used by the app to determine what updates to run.
 It is composed of different objects which enable certain update features.
 Setting an object means that feature will run.
 Omitting it from the file will disable that update feature.

+Below is a list of the required and optional propeties for the Update Options JSON.
+There is also a JSON Schema for this file at the root of this repository titled `UpdateOptionsSchema.json` which you can use to validate before running, if it helps.

 - UpdatePathOptions
   - Required